Mid-contract price rises: How they work

 Even in Ofcom's new rules, due to come into effect from January 2025, providers are still allowed to increase prices annually.
 The only thing that has been ruled against is continuing to use either inflation-linked or percentage-based price rises.

-This is true therefore of all the providers listed in the table above where they specify that prices will increase by an actual amount, including BT, EE, Plusnet, TalkTalk, Vodafone, and Virgin Media.
+This is true therefore of all the providers listed in the table above where they specify that prices will increase by a particular amount, including BT, EE, Plusnet, TalkTalk, Vodafone, and Virgin Media.

 The exception to this is Sky and their subsidiary NOW Broadband, who use "prices may change" terms and then inform customers of how much their prices will go up by giving notice in advance of the change.
 Part of this notice has so far always included the option for customers to reject the increase and cancel their contracts without penalty.